StarWhiz/docker_deployment_notes/initial ubuntu setup/README.md

 9. Test your app by visiting yourappsubdomain.yourwebsite.com

 That's it!
 As you do this more often, the more you'll appreciate how fast it is to deploy applications with docker and docker-compose with caddy v2!

+Refer to the readme at: https://github.com/StarWhiz/docker_deployment_notes for command references